jenkinsci/blueocean-plugin/README.md

 * Check back later for build success (ie unit tests)
 * The Acceptance Test Harness will normally be automatically triggered after a successful PR build, however, it ie best to check it has run: (https://ci.blueocean.io/job/ATH-Jenkinsfile/job/master/) - consult a blue ocean contributor (see below) and they will ensure it has run.
 This is required for a dependency change.
 * Contact a contributor (see below) to let them know of your proposed change so they can review it and do extra testing
-* Ensure any dependencies are released to the non beta UC, before merging to master when approved.
+* Ensure any dependencies are released to the non beta UC, before merging to the main when approved.

 Once the PR is accepted, it will be in use on "dogfood" on ci.blueocean.io/blue - and thus it will be in day to day use almost immediately.
 If it does bad things, expect to hear about it.